 With just a little bit of research, you can find that almost everything involves a little bit of coding.
 There are plenty of examples to demonstrate to your children how coding impacts everything from farming, food, to art, movies, sports, computer games and the search engine they depend on for everything!
-Find something they can relate to make coding more relevant to them.
+Find something they can relate to to make coding more relevant to them.

-As we previously discussed, STEM and coding education develops much more than technical skills.
-STEM and coding education helps children cultivate their creativity, analyze problems and improve critical thinking.
+As we previously discussed, STEM and coding education develop much more than technical skills.
+STEM and coding education help children cultivate their creativity, analyze problems and improve critical thinking.
 It helps children challenge the status quo and build confidence.
 In STEM disciplines, children seek validation from their peers and often work in groups.
 They learn to collaborate more effectively and give and receive criticism in a positive way.

 As parents, it is our job to encourage our children’s interest in STEM education and coding.
 Giving children opportunities to explore STEM-related concepts through a variety of products and activities and develop a passion for them is invaluable.
 Learning through play and “by doing” is critical, entertaining AND educational.
 STEM education can and should be tailored to your child’s abilities, interests, and educational level, as well.
 This is critical in the learning process.